How to Wash Out Your Hair Dye at Home

 Finding yourself in need of a major hair color reset?
-If you’re tired of your hair dye color or maybe you tried to do a little D.I.Y. dye and it went awry, don’t worry, we can safely walk you through how to wash off hair dye at home.
-However, you choose to lift your color out of your strands, remember to be kind to your hair, as it’s already been through a lot and needs lots of TLC.
+If you’re tired of your hair dye color, or maybe you tried to do a little D.I.Y. dye, and it went awry, don’t worry; we can safely walk you through how to wash off hair dye at home.
+However, if you choose to lift your color out of your strands, remember to be kind to your hair, as it’s already been through a lot and needs lots of TLC.
+Skip the bleach, and don’t over-strip your hair!
+Try one of these three hacks to wash off hair dye safely:

-How to Wash Off Hair Dye at Home
+How to Wash Out Hair Dye at Home

 1. Dandruff Shampoo and Baking Soda

-We highly recommend using RE-Fresh Scalp Care Coconut & Soothe Anti-Dandruff Shampoo as it will help maintain healthy hair despite trying to lift some color.
-Use equal parts of both ingredients and leave the mixture on in the shower for about 5-7 minutes before rinsing it out.
+We highly recommend using Dove Hair Therapy Dry Scalp Care Moisturizing Shampoo as it will help maintain healthy hair despite trying to lift some color.
+Use equal parts of both ingredients and leave the mixture in the shower for about 5-7 minutes before rinsing it.

 2. Clarifying Shampoo